Installing DKubeX on RKE2 Cluster on Azure¶

 systemctl enable rke2-agent.service

-with the IP address of the installer node and<server node token>
+with the installer node IP and<master node token>

 Add the worker node to the RKE2 cluster by starting the agent service by running the following command: